rightjs/rightjs-docs/docs/en/docs/dom/element.md

     select(String css_rule) -> Array of elements

-Selects all matching elements out of the element's internal structure.
+Selects all matching elements from the internal structure of the element.

     /*
       <div id="one">